ceph/ceph/doc/architecture.rst

 built on top of ``librados``.
 These include:

-- **Block Devices:** The RADOS Block Device (RBD) service provides resizable, thin-provisioned block devices with snapshotting, cloning, striping a block device across the cluster for high performance.
+- **Block Devices:** The RADOS Block Device (RBD) service provides resizable, thin-provisioned block devices with snapshotting and cloning.
+Ceph stripes a block device across the cluster for high performance.
 Ceph supports both kernel objects (KO) and a QEMU hypervisor that uses ``librbd`` directly--avoiding the kernel object overhead for virtualized systems.